 - Whisk together all dressing ingredients and set aside.

-- In a large bowl combine both meats using 2 forks so you don't over mix.
-Mix just until the two meats are combined.
+- In a large bowl combine both types of meat using 2 forks, so you don't over mix.
+Mix just until the two types of meat are combined.

 - Add all ingredients for the meatballs, gently fork together until just combined.

-- Using a small scoop or heaping tablespoon roll meatballs form mixture the size of a golf ball.
+- Using a small scoop or heaping tablespoon roll meatballs the size of a golf ball.
 Set on prepared pan.
 You should have 24-30 meatballs in all.